-Though roof-top tents have become a phenomenon in the U.S. in recent years, they’ve been around for decades in Australia, where camping above the realm of creepy crawlies was instantly recognized as a genius idea.
+Though roof-top tents have become a phenomenon in the U.S. in recent years, they’ve been around for decades, gaining greater popularity initially in places like Australia, where camping above the realm of creepy crawlies was instantly recognized as a genius idea.

-Many roof-top tent owners in the States talk about how a high vantage point resonates with them on a primal level.
-Perhaps it’s harkening back to childhood and a love of treehouses—or deeper in our psyches, when we slept in trees so we could survey our territory from a safe vantage point before drifting off to dreamland.
+Many roof-top tent owners today talk about how a high vantage point resonates with them on a primal level.
+Perhaps it’s harkening back to childhood and a love of treehouses—or deeper in our psyches, when we slept in trees so we could survey our surroundings from a safe vantage point before drifting off to dreamland.